Assessment and Accreditation

 • Employer Satisfaction Survey

-Every three years, the School of Education administers the employer satisfaction survey to all p-12 schools that accepted student teachers over the past three years.
-The most recent survey was conducted during the Spring 2023 semester.
+Every year, the School of Education (SOE) administers the employer satisfaction survey to all p-12 schools that accepted student teachers over the past three years.
+The most recent survey was conducted during the Spring 2024 semester.
 We are making continuous efforts to increase the response rate for the survey.
-Survey items are aligned with the CAEP Component R4.2.
+Survey items are aligned with the CAEP Component R4.2 and RA4.1.
 Full Employer Satisfaction Survey items are here.

 Stakeholder Input